Updated May 22, 2023

 The Postgres database and user are already present on my server.
 I can go for restoring the database using the command –

 where empty_database is the database you want to restore, and backup_file is the file resulting from the pg_dump command.

 Now, if we check the contents of the Postgres database using the command \dt, it gives the output as –

 Also, the contents of all the tables are restored correctly –

 Handling restoration errors

-The PostgreSQL continues to restore the database even when any error is occurred in between.
-It only tells about them at the end of completion of restore.
+PostgreSQL continues the restoration process of the database even if any error occurs in between.
+It only tells about them at the end of the completion of restore.
 In this case, the database is restored incompletely.
 If you want to stop the restoration process on error occurrence, you can use –

 psql --set ON_ERROR_STOP=on postgres < myBackupFile